NIGERIANS ARE THE MOST GULLIBLE PEOPLE IN THE WORLD

 An erstwhile governor of Anambra State, Peter Obi went on social media to make a series of self-serving statements to resurrect his sagging and soon to be moribund political career.
 His last-ditch effort to become a Senator, having fizzled, he decides to stage a kamikaze comeback by trying to sell a bunch of lies to the gullible.
 And did the gullible swallow?
 Yes, they swallowed the bait, sinker, and line.
 I will dissect his arguments, using his antecedents as proof of his hypocrisy and self-indulgence.

 1. When people were protesting peacefully for Biafra, Governor Peter Obi could have ignored them, but with his support and endorsement, peaceful demonstrators were mutilated by gunfire in the hands of the security forces.
 Those who survived ended up as fish meal in the River Niger.
 This action earned him a slap by a Massobite at the funeral of C. C. Onoh.
-This is far better than being slapped by the Devil.
+This is worse than being slapped by the Devil.
 How are his listeners going to stage a revolution without peaceful protests which he did not tolerate during his tutelage?

 2. Whilst in office, he borrows an automobile from a neighboring state to ferry the rotund President Olusegun Obasanjo because his official “non-armored” Peugeot will crumble under the weight of Obasanjo!
 He is frugal, and his brother governor is frivolous!
 This is vintage Peter Obi.
 A more reasonable action would have been to make Obasanjo ride in Obi’s official car.
 When the overburdened automobile crumbles under his weight, the manufacturers will upgrade their products to world standards.

 3. Peter Obi as governor collected billions of Naira in security votes.
 As a banker and miser who keeps meticulous account of how much ogili* the government house cook used in cooking onugbu** soup, we would like to see a breakdown of how he spent the security vote.
 Lest he not forget, the 250 million Naira found in the trunk of a government car.